-An explanation of the story line and/or the significance of the film style might be a useful addition to the artist statement.
 Whether an entry displays use of technologies or a simple approach, it will be judged primarily on how well the student uses his or her artistic vision to portray the theme, originality, and creativity.
+Consider plot and characters, visuals (setting, costumes, animation), sound and background music, editing, etc. to show a clear relation to the theme in the artwork and artist statement.

-Software can be used to develop, enhance and/or present an entry but may not provide the primary design and/or concept.
-Entrants must provide a brief description of the tools and method used in the creation process.
+Digital technology and/or software can be used to develop, enhance and/or present an entry but may not provide the primary design and/or concept.
+Use of AI Software is prohibited.
+Entrants must use the "Additional Details" field to provide a brief description of the tools and methods used in the creation process.

 Copyright.
 Plagiarized entries will be disqualified.
-Use of copyrighted material, including any copyrighted cartoon characters, material downloaded from the internet, copyrighted recorded music or copyrighted photographs or stock images, is not acceptable, except for the following:
+Use of copyrighted material, including any copyrighted characters or likeness thereof, material downloaded from the internet, copyrighted photographs or stock images is not acceptable in any visual arts submission, with the following exceptions: